kryptogo/jobs/README.md

 ### MEDIA OPERATION

-#### Media Optimizer
+#### Growth Marketing

+*Responsibilities*：

-This role will be in charge of digital media planning and operating to boost COBINHOOD's brand awareness all over the world
+- This role will be in charge of digital media planning and operating to boost COBINHOOD’s brand awareness all over the world

+*Requirement*：

-- Minimum of 2 years' experiences in online marketing/digital advertising
+- 2 years experiences of online marketing/digital advertising
-- Strong understanding of social media landscape, and how to grow and engage the audience in Facebook, Twitter, Instagram, YouTube, etc.
+- Strong understanding of social media landscape, and how to grow and engage the audience on Facebook, Twitter, IG, YouTube, etc.
 - Familiar with Google Analytics, SEO
 - Familiar with any App Analytics tool, ASO
-- Know how to package content for different social media channels, optimizing headlines, images, and posting schedule to drive performance
+- Know how to package content for different social media channels, optimizing headlines, images, and posting schedule to drive performance.
-- Proficiency in excel is a plus
-- AM experience is a plus
-- Have concept of AARRR/ LTV / Retention
-- Develop creative concepts independently is a plus
-- Experiences in analyzing competition with digital data

 ---